oallart/xcpng-ceph-hci/pci-passthrough/README.md

 Some more research into this topic led me to https://en.wikipedia.org/wiki/Input%E2%80%93output_memory_management_unit In other words, we need an IOMMU (Vt-d for intel, IOV for AMD).
 This requirement is painfully absent from the official XenServer documentation and I discovered it only after setting up a bunch of spare (old) hardware that did not support it.

+XCP-ng has the following bit on the technology: https://github.com/xcp-ng/xcp/wiki/PCI-Passtrough

 ## Hardware used
 My current test setup uses 3 Supermicro X9DRW with a PCIe LSI SAS2308 controller.
 A rewiring of some of the front disk bays is done to have the SAS controller manage these bays instead of the _onboard_ controller, making use of the SAS->SATA compatibility.